 Maximum flight altitude: Your copter can fly up to a maximum of 120 meters (400 feet) in Lithuania.

 Maximum horizontal distance and FPV: In Lithuania, the drone is allowed to remove a maximum of 1.000 meters from you but still has to be operated within the range of visibility.
-This will allow you to leverage this limit legally only with very large multicopters.
+This will enable you to leverage this limit legally only with very large multicopters.

 Maximum take-off weight (MTOW): The listed rules apply to drones weighing 300 grams to 25 kilograms.

-Distance to airports: To the international airports Vilnius, Kaunas, Siauliai and Palanga is a distance of one nautical mile (1.8 kilometers).
+Distance to airports: To the international airports Vilnius, Kaunas, Siauliai, and Palanga is a distance of one nautical mile (1.8 kilometers).
 Within the control zones (CTR), you must not climb higher than 60 meters above the ground.
 The clearance rules around airfields also apply to toy drones weighing less than 300 grams.

-Other safe distances: A distance of 50 meters must be observed to strangers, vehicles and buildings.
+Other safe distances: A distance of 50 meters must be observed to strangers, vehicles, and buildings.

 Regulations for commercial pilots: As far as I know, there is no distinction between leisure and commercial copters in Lithuania.
 Therefore, no further authorization is required if you want to fly commercially in Lithuania with your multicopter.